Mitchellpkt/SeedSieve/README.md

    -  Could be done by looping over multiple dictionaries (cleaner)

-   -  Could be done by making de-deuped union of multiple dectionaries (lighter)
+   -  Could be done by making de-duped union of multiple dictionaries (lighter)

 -   Sliding seedSieve wrapper: Scan a window of fixed word-size (e.g. N_w = 36 words) across large inputs, and apply seed-sieve redaction to each snip.
 Imagine a user that pastes a 24-word seed into the middle of the 272 words of the Gettysburg Address.
 Current implementation would not trigger seed sieve; however, the sliding seed sieve would trigger when the window hits the phrase with 24+ of (N_w = ) 36 words returning dictionary matches.